Summer Financial Aid

 Students and parents may wish to pursue private educational loans to assist with summer educational costs.
 Some private educational loans may be available at less than half time enrollment.

-Students enrolled in the College Bound Scholarship program and who meet the income eligibility guidelines are eligible to receive up to twelve quarters of College Bound within 5 years of high school graduation.
+Students enrolled in the College Bound Scholarship program and who meet the annual Median Family Income (MFI) eligibility guidelines and enroll in college within one year of high school graduation are eligible for up to 18 quarters of College Bound Scholarship.

-Washington State residents who meet the annual median family income and household size threshold as set by the Washington Student Achievement Council annually are eligible to receive up to fifteen quarters of WA College Grant in their lifetime.
+Washington State residents who meet the annual median family income (MFI) and household size threshold as set by the Washington Student Achievement Council annually are eligible to receive up to eighteen quarters of WA College Grant in their lifetime (as of the 2024-2025 academic year).
 Students must be enrolled in at least 3 required credits of required coursework to be eligible.

-To be eligible for summer Pell Grant, students must have a current year FAFSA on file, be Pell Grant eligible based on their Expected Family Contribution (EFC), not exceeded lifetime Pell Grant limits and meet enrollment eligibility requirements as follows.
+To be eligible for Pell Grant during the summer, students must have a current year FAFSA on file, be Pell Grant eligible based on their Student Aid Index (SAI) or meet the minimum or maximum Pell requirements per FAFSA and not have exceeded lifetime Pell Grant limits.

 Important Reminders